pkp/pkp-docs/learning-ojs/en/settings-website.md

 ### Languages

-OJS is multilingual, which means that the interface, emails, and published content can be available in multiple languages on a single site or journal.
+OJS is multilingual, which means that the interface, emails, and published content can be available in multiple languages and authors can make submissions in one or more languages on a single site or journal.
 When you install OJS, you can select one or more languages for your site.

 Under Website Settings > Languages you can see a list of languages or locales installed on your site and configure how the languages are used in your journal.
-Additional languages can be installed on your site by an Administrator – see [Chapter 4](./site-administration) for details.
+Consider carefully how you want to configure and use languages in your journal because significant problems can occur if you change the settings later.

 ![OJS dashboard view of Languages menu with English and French options, English option selected as primary locale.](./assets/learning-ojs3.1-jm-settings-web-lang.png)